tomcastleman/laravel-memcached-plus/README.md

 * SASL authentication
 * custom options

-Adding new configuration items, this package _enhances_ the built-in Laravel 5 Cache memcached driver.
+Adding 3 new configuration items, this package _enhances_ the built-in Laravel 5 Cache memcached driver.
-If you don't use the extra configuration items, the built-in memcached driver will not be overridden.

 Optionally, this package also allows these extra configuration items to be used for memcached Sessions.